sahanruwantha/PDSA_ASSIGNMENT/README.md

 ## 3.5.3.
 Chart Containing the time Taken for each search Technique

-*Note: No chart or timing information for search techniques is provided in the given code.*

 ## 3.5.4.
 Compare the search techniques (e.g., explain the logic used in the search Techniques, determine their complexity, which scenarios are best to use it, etc.).